JulianOstmo/XPFarm_GreenBelt/NOTES.md

   WHEN Horizontal victory (top row) for Player X EXPECT output to be an array of printed moves

-🚧 should be split up into Board, Player and Game files
+🚧 should be split up into:
+- Game files
+✅  Board
-- board should render on creation
+  ✅  board should render on creation
-  - renderBoard function broken (causing infinite loop)
+  ✅  renderBoard function broken (causing infinite loop)
+- Player

 # Tech Debt
 - worthless tests
+- might be worth using classes